Beetle: As beneficial resources

 Beetles can be beneficial to human economics by controlling the populations of pests.
 The larvae and adults of some species of lady beetles (Coccinellidae) feed on aphids that are pests.
 Other lady beetles feed on scale insects, whitefly and mealybugs.
 If normal food sources are scarce, they may feed on small caterpillars, young plant bugs, or honeydew and nectar.
 Ground beetles (Carabidae) are common predators of many insect pests, including fly eggs, caterpillars, and wireworms.
 Ground beetles can help to control weeds by eating their seeds in the soil, reducing the need for herbicides to protect crops.
 The effectiveness of some species in reducing certain plant populations has resulted in the deliberate introduction of beetles in order to control weeds.
-For example, the genus Zygogramma is native to North America but has been used to control Parthenium hysterophorus in India and Ambrosia artemisiifolia in Russia.
+For example, the genus Calligrapha is native to North America but has been used to control Parthenium hysterophorus in India and Ambrosia artemisiifolia in Russia.

 Dung beetles (Scarabidae) have been successfully used to reduce the populations of pestilent flies, such as Musca vetustissima and Haematobia exigua which are serious pests of cattle in Australia.
 The beetles make the dung unavailable to breeding pests by quickly rolling and burying it in the soil, with the added effect of improving soil fertility, tilth, and nutrient cycling.
 The Australian Dung Beetle Project (1965–1985), introduced species of dung beetle to Australia from South Africa and Europe to reduce populations of Musca vetustissima, following successful trials of this technique in Hawaii.
-The American Institute of Biological Sciences reports that dung beetles save the United States cattle industry an estimated US$380 million annually through burying above-ground livestock feces.
+The American Institute of Biological Sciences reports that dung beetles, such as Euoniticellus intermedius, save the United States cattle industry an estimated US$380 million annually through burying above-ground livestock feces.

 The Dermestidae are often used in taxidermy and in the preparation of scientific specimens, to clean soft tissue from bones.
 Larvae feed on and remove cartilage along with other soft tissue.